cdavisafc/gemfire-bosh-release/README.md

 BOSH jobs define the processes that are started on a BOSH provisioned virtual machine.
 Two jobs are defined for this BOSH Gemfire cluster deployment:

 * gemfire locator: This job runs the locator of the Gemfire server, taking in a list of server address and port pairs as input parameters.
 These input parameters are set in the BOSH deployment manifest (properties are fully described below).
-Thejobs/gemfirelocator/templates/gemfirelocator_ctldefines the process that is started for the Gemfire locator.
+The `jobs/gemfirelocator/templates/gemfirelocator_ctl` defines the process that is started for the Gemfire locator.
 Both the startup and shutdown are done via the gfsh command-line tool.
 * gemfire server: This job runs the cache server Gemfire server, taking in the list of locator address and port pairs, and the cache server port as input parameters.
-These input parameters are set in the BOSH deployment manifest (properties are fully described below).Thejobs/gemfireserver/templates/gemfireserver_ctldefines the process that is started for the Gemfire server.
+These input parameters are set in the BOSH deployment manifest (properties are fully described below).The `jobs/gemfireserver/templates/gemfireserver_ctl` defines the process that is started for the Gemfire server.
 Both the startup and shutdown are done via the gfsh command-line tool.

 ## Deployment Manifest